ERS provides information on food store sales and sales growth, the share of food sales by retail segment, and industry structure.

 - Much of the change in industry structure during the last few years resulted from consolidation, specifically two large mergers—the acquisition of Safeway by Albertson’s and the acquisition of Delhaize by Ahold.

 - Amazon acquired Whole Foods in the summer of 2017.
 The impact of this acquisition on industry market share will not be reflected in the reported concentration ratios until 2017.
 Because Amazon has yet to become a major player, the short-term effect on the overall structure of the retail food industry may be minimal.
-In contrast, the recent merger between Ahold and Delhaize—which were both large food retailers—was the primary reason for the larger market share for the four food retailers in 2016.
+In contrast, the recent merger of Ahold and Delhaize—which were both large food retailers—was the primary reason for the larger market share for the four food retailers in 2016.